-For more information visit Benefit Fraud (edd.ca.gov/unemployment/FAQ - Benefit Audits.htm).
+For more information visit Benefit Fraud (edd.ca.gov/Unemployment/Completing Benefit Audit Forms.htm).

 BACK PAY AWARD

 Employees who receive UI benefits and later receive back pay awards or settlements must have the Back Pay Award or settlement allocated to the period for which it was awarded.
 The EDD must be reimbursed an amount that equals the amount of UI benefits received if the Back Pay Award covers the same period for which UI benefits were paid.
 Back pay is considered wages and should be reported within 30 days from the settlement or agreement date.